 Looking for homemade recipes for Dinner?
 Check out, Mutton Biryani, Hyderabadi Mutton Masala, Lahori Mutton Karahi, and Aloo Gosht.
 I hope all these recipes will help to add value to your dinner table.

 What is Lamb?
 Lamb is the most delicate and tender meat of young sheep.
-It not only provide protein but also contains lots of multivitamins and minerals that require for building muscles and strengthen bones.
+It not only provides protein but also contains lots of multivitamins and minerals that require for building muscles and strengthen bones.

 What is Curry?
-Curry is an Indian word from the Indian subcontinent that represents gravy-style dishes with veg and nonveg.
+Curry is an Indian word from the Indian subcontinent that represents gravy-style dishes with veg and non-veg.
 It's a most popular dish that every house makes to serve at dinner and lunch as the main course.
 It basically makes a combination of meat, spices, herbs, and yogurt to prepare the dish.

 I prefer to cook lamb with bones as the bone has a special taste of bone marrow that makes the flavor of curry tastier.
+I am inspired by Jamie Oliver's north Indian lamb curry that he cooked with shoulder cut and it was the best.

 My mother used to make this recipe every week and we all love to have it with homemade roti or sometimes with masala rice.
 It's simple and easy to make!
 You can also try the same recipe with mutton or chicken.

-If you love to order lamb curry nearby restaurant then you can try this simple and easy recipe that you prepare with the homemade curry spice mix and I am sure, it will give you the best taste on the table.
+If you love to order lamb curry from nearby restaurant then you can try this simple and easy recipe that you prepare with the homemade curry spice mix and I am sure, it will give you the best taste on the table.

 Lamb/Mutton - Used with bones as it makes a tasty stock in curry spices.